blanob/blanob.github.io/index.md

 # Updates

+- 04/09/26: This week I made a [long overdue visit](https://blanob.github.io/archive/april-in-canberra) to Canberra.
+To see my friend and his work at Mount Stromlo.

 - 04/02/26: Happy Easter!
 I'm running for the Board, Representative and Faculty Council of GSA.
 [Read more](https://gsa.unimelb.edu.au/donald-tang/).

 - 03/11/26: I got a disposable camera a while ago.
 Here's [how it went](https://blanob.github.io/archive/my-kodak-funsaver).